JonMUnity/documentation/docs/books/admin_guide/01-presentation.md

 **Open Source**: the source code is available, so it is possible to consult and modify it under certain conditions.

-A free software is necessarily open-source, but the opposite is not true since open-source software is distinct from the freedom offered by the GPL license.
+A free software is necessarily open source, but the opposite is not true.
+Open source software is distinct from the freedom offered by the GPL license.

 #### GNU GPL (GNU General Public License)